machanism-org/machai/ghostwriter/src/site/markdown/act.md

 >>>
 ```

-A prompt or instruction line that starts with this marker can include external content from:
+A prompt or instruction line beginning with this marker can include external content from:

 - `http://...`
 - `https://...`